Lisa Dearing / Alamy Stock Photo

 David Keith Jones/

-In the U.S. alone, trophy hunters kill more than 100,000 native carnivores every year for their fur.
+In the U.S. alone, trophy hunters kill more than 100,000 native carnivores every year.
 Take action to stop this cruel and unnecessary practice.

 Jean Chung/For Humane World for Animals